SiliconLabs/automated-measurement-framework/README.md

 5. Installs all required Python packages from the `requirements.txt` file.
 6. Downloads and installs NI-VISA.
 7. Checks for Keysight IO Libraries Suite (needed for Keysight, Agilent and HP Instruments).
-8. Updates the submodules
-9. At the end of the script execution, the virtual environment is activated.
+8. At the end of the script execution, the virtual environment is activated.
 To deactivate the environment, execute `deactivate` in the console.
 To reactivate the environment, execute `.\activate_environment.ps1`.

 ### Parameters